WallarooLabs/wally/book/python/api.md

 ##### `compute(data, state)`

-Return the result of the computation. `data` is anything that was returned by the previous step in the pipeline, and `state` is provided by the [StateBuilder](#statebuilder) that was defined for this step in the pipeline definition.
+`data` is anything that was returned by the previous step in the pipeline, and `state` is provided by the [StateBuilder](#statebuilder) that was defined for this step in the pipeline definition.

+Returns a tuple.
+The first element is a message that we will send on to our next step.
+It should be a new object.
+The second element, is a boolean value instructing to Wallaroo to save our updated state so that in the event of a crash, we can recover to this point.
+Return `True` to save `state`.
+Return `False` to not save `state`.

+Why wouldn't we always return `True`?
+There are two answers:

+1. Your computation might not have updated the state, in which case, saving its state for recovery is wasteful.
+2. You might only want to save after some changes.
+Saving your state can be expensive for large objects.
+There's a tradeoff that can be made between performance and safety.

 #### Example StateComputation